 Federal Supplemental Educational Opportunity Grant Program: This grant program provides assistance to students with exceptional financial need.
 Consideration is first given to Pell Grant recipients and students with the lowest Expected Family Contribution.

 Work-Study Programs: Roger Williams University participates in these federal, state, and institutionally funded programs which provide employment opportunities on and off campus.
 Students are employed in many areas of the University and are encouraged to work in an area that will complement their chosen majors.
 These programs are normally awarded on the basis of financial need.

 Federal Direct Subsidized Loan: This program enables students with demonstrated need to borrow federally subsidized funds from the U.S. Department of Education.
 Repayment and interest accrual does not begin until six months after students graduate or drop to less than half-time enrollment.
-To apply for this loan, complete a FAFSA form, sign an Award Letter and complete a Master Promissory Note and Entrance Interview.
+To apply for this loan, complete a FAFSA form, accept your loan on the financial aid portal and complete a Master Promissory Note and Entrance Interview.

 Federal Direct Unsubsidized Loan: This program allows students who do not qualify based on need for the subsidized loan program to apply for this federal loan.
 Interest is accrued while the student is in school, with repayment of interest and principal beginning six months after graduation.
 The application criteria for the above program also applies to this loan program.